tufanbarisyildirim/laravel-resque/README.md

 	composer update

-Next you need to add the following service provider to your `app/config/app.php`:
+Next you need to delete the `'Illuminate\Redis\RedisServiceProvider',` service provider and add the following service providers to your `app/config/app.php`:

-    'Awellis13\Resque\ServiceProviders\ResqueServiceProvider'
+    'Awellis13\Resque\ServiceProviders\ResqueServiceProvider',
+    'Awellis13\Resque\ServiceProviders\RedisServiceProvider'

 Now you need to add the following to your `/app/config/queue.php` "connections" section: